 Post-secondary Program Fees

 Fees are for the 2020–2021 academic year and may be revised at the College's discretion.
 The Board of Governors sets fees within guidelines established by the Ontario government.
-Fees for programs starting in fall 2021 or later are subject to increase.
+Fees for programs starting in spring 2021 or later are subject to increase.
 Total fees for most programs include the following:

 |Tuition (Canadian citizens and permanent residents)||$3,537 to $19,646 (two semesters)||Varies by program.
 See individual program descriptions for fees.|